OSCAR 3: Spacecraft

 OSCAR 3 was a 15 kg rectangular-prism-shaped satellite, 7 × 12 × 17 in in dimension.
 Unlike its predecessors, which could only transmit a morse code "HI" signal through their beacons, OSCAR 3 was a true communications satellite.
 Equipped with a translator, when the satellite received signals broadcast to it at 144.1 MHz, its translator converted them to 30 MHz for amplification, and then reconverted them to 145.9 MHz for further amplification and retransmission.
 A watt of power was available for transmission; if more than one signal were received simultaneously, they shared the power in proportion to their signal strengths when received.
 OSCAR 3 also carried a beacon like OSCARs 1 and 2, though of lower power.

 Four quarter-wave antennas (two for input/output to the translator, one for the beacon, and one for telemetry to the ground) were mounted on the sides of the lightweight magnesium-lithium alloy satellite.
-The hull was covered with shiny aluminum foil tape to reflect the heat of the sun, and lack stripes were painted over the shiny aluminum to radiate heat away from OSCAR 3 during the times it orbited in the shadow of the earth.
+The hull was covered with shiny aluminum foil tape to reflect the heat of the Sun, and black stripes were painted over the shiny aluminum to radiate heat away from OSCAR 3 during the times it orbited in the shadow of the Earth.
 A large 18-volt battery powered the satellite, though the beacon was designed to continue functioning, supplied by power from solar cells and a rechargeable battery.